joelloyd/joelloyd/README.md

 ### Hello 👋

-I'm a UK-based Computer Science graduate currently working in Digital Forensics 🔎
+I'm a fellow current working in Digital Forenics.
+Currently enjoying tinkering with Svelte projects in my spare time.

-Current interests include:
-  - \*nix Systems
-  - Web Development (particularly with [Svelte](https://svelte.dev/))
-  - Content Recommendation Systems